VSadov/VSadov.github.io/_posts/2017-02-11-tuples_conversions.md

 static void Method((dynamic, dynamic) dd){}
 ```

-The principle is very similar to the lifted conversions in a case of nullable types.
+The principle of existence of a conversion when underlying conversion exists is very similar to the lifted conversions in a case of nullable types.
 As long as `T` converts to `U`, same conversion exists between `T?` and `U?`.
-The main difference for tuples is that there is more than one underlying conversion and classification of the overall tuple conversion is performed conservatively based on _all_ the underlying conversions.
+The main difference for tuples is that they have more than one underlying conversion and classification of the overall tuple conversion is performed conservatively based on _all_ the underlying conversions.

 It is actually possible for a conversion to be both lifted into nullable and into tuple conversions.